USS England (DE-635): Subsequent service

 Through the summer of 1944, England sailed throughout the northern Solomons, providing the escort services necessary for the building up of bases, preparations for the renewed assaults on Japanese territories to the north, and provision of supplies to garrison forces on the islands of the southwest Pacific.
-In August, she underwent repairs at Manus, and between 24 September and 15 October voyaged from the Treasury Islands to Sydney, Australia.
-From the Treasuries, she sailed guarding a convoy to Hollandia, where she arrived on 18 October, and on the 26th got underway on the first of two voyages to escort reinforcement convoys to newly invaded Leyte.
+On 1 August she ran aground at Seeadler Harbor, Manus, Admiralty Islands; she underwent repairs at Manus, and between 24 September and 15 October, then voyaged from the Treasury Islands to Sydney, Australia.
+From the Treasuries, she sailed guarding a convoy to Hollandia, where she arrived on 18 October, and on 26 October got underway on the first of two voyages to escort reinforcement convoys to newly invaded Leyte.
 She returned to Manus and local escort duty on 2 December.

 From 2 January 1945, England escorted convoys between Manus and Ulithi, the major base for operations of the carrier task forces, and later to be the staging point for the assaults on Iwo Jima and Okinawa.
 The escort vessel sailed to Kossol Roads in February, bringing in a convoy later routed on to the Philippines, then resumed her duty on the Manus-Ulithi sea lanes.
 She sailed from Ulithi on 23 March, as part of Task Force 54 (TF 54), for the pre-invasion bombardment of Okinawa, returned to Ulithi to join the screen of two cruisers, guarding them back to Okinawa to join the 5th Fleet just after the initial assault on 1 April.
 Between 6 and 17 April, she voyaged to Saipan screening unladen transports, then took up a screening and patrol station north of the Kerama Retto.

 On 9 May 1945, while on station, England was attacked by three Japanese dive bombers.
 Her anti-aircraft fire set the first of these aflame, but the plane crashed into England on her starboard side, just below the bridge.
-When the plane's bomb exploded just after the crash, England's men began a dangerous race against time to quench the fires and save their ship, while the combat air patrol shot down the two other aircraft.
+When the plane's bomb exploded just after the crash, England's men raced to quench the fires and save their ship, while the combat air patrol shot down the two other aircraft.
 England was able to make Kerama Retto under tow, with 37 of her men killed or missing and 25 wounded.England sailed on to Leyte, where she received temporary repairs to put her in shape for the long voyage home.
 On 16 July 1945 she arrived at Philadelphia for permanent repairs and conversion to a High-speed transport.
 The end of the war, however, halted this work.
 Because of her extensive damage and a surplus of ships of her type, it was decided not to repair her.
 She was decommissioned on 15 October 1945 and sold for scrapping on 26 November 1946.